st-cecilia-press/rendance_abc/README.md

 The goal of this project is to include as many tunes as possible for extant pre-1651 dances.
-It also includes music for dances choreographed by SCA memebers in a variety of styles as well as some tunes for later English Country dances and modern folk dances that are danced in the SCA.
+It also includes music for dances choreographed by SCA members in a variety of styles as well as some tunes for later English Country dances and modern folk dances that are danced in the SCA.

 We have provided this fakebook both as a printable PDF and as ABC files.
 ABC